chrisco/ts/README.md

 ### Section 15 (Writing JavaScript for Our Header Menu): Lecture 41 (How to Avoid jQuery Spaghetti)

-* Begin coding hamburger menu and functionality (for mobile).
+* Begin coding mobile menu and its functionality using jQuery.
-* Use jQuery (later I will refactor to just use plain JS).
+* TODO: Refactor to just use plain JS).

 ### Section 15 (Writing JavaScript for Our Header Menu): Lecture 42 (Adjusting Our Menu)

-* Style hamburger menu and functionality (for mobile).
+* Style mobile menu for small screens.
-*
+* Fade and zoom transitions.